 - Install monitoring to back up the analysis and to aide focusing of locations for identification of infiltration (2021 to 2023).
-Each year we will assess the completeness of monitoring and if required add to or modify the current locations.
+Each year we will assess the completeness of monitoring and if required add to or modify the current locations. - Undertake sample CCTV in the high to low risk zones to assess the general asset health of the sewers and manholes (ongoing).

-We will also review results of Winter 2019/20 and 2020/21 with historic data to build up evidence to support interventions in the network (Autumn).
+We will also review results of Winter 2019/20 and 2020/21 with historic data to build up evidence to support interventions in the network (Autumn 2021).